KlughammerLab/ScraMF/README.md

 # ScraMF
+### Single Cell RNA sequencing annotation for males and females
 ScraMF is a tool that uses single cell RNA sequencing (scRNA-Seq) data to classify cells into males and females.

 scRNA-Seq experiments offer a powerful way to study gene expression at the level of individual cells, but they can be resource-intensive in terms of time, effort, and cost.
 Even though sequencing experiments have significantly out-paced 'Moore's law', the overall cost of scRNA-Seq experiments is still quite high.
 Multiplexing is a technique that combines multiple samples into one for more efficient processing, which can reduce the overall cost and effort of the experiment.